-- The Oven Bottom Muffin (Stall 3): their brown ones are superior to the white ones.
+- Bunz (Stall 3): their brown ones are superior to the white ones.
 Slight crispy texture, slightly bigger and thicker than The Pantry’s though can be heavy going for some palates.
 Best muffins for a salad sandwich with Yorkshire ham and a dollop of mayonnaise.

 - S. Williams and Sons (Stall 30): though noted for their delicatessen products, and sponsorship of Stalybridge Celtic Football Club, S. Williams and Sons sell a good range of locally made muffins.
 Besides its prominent position in the indoor market, their muffins always sell fast, especially their homemade style muffins made by…

 Buses: loads to Ashton-under-Lyne town centre including several Manchester and Hyde bound buses and the X50 from Holmfirth (Tuesdays only).

 Well worth finding.
 Mellor’s Bakery’s oven bottom muffins are perhaps the ultimate general purpose muffins on the market.
 They are great toasted, with salad, cooked meats, and with a good soup.
 No wonder they sell fast in Ashton!